 K2.5 achieves 69.4% on LongBench-V2 with 128K context, outperforming GPT-5.2 (54.5%) and Gemini 3 Pro (68.2%).

-The 256K token context window handles complex long-horizon tasks with stable tool-use across 200-300 sequential calls.
-When context fills up, K2.5 employs a management strategy that hides previous tool outputs to stay within limits.
+The 256K-token context window handles complex long-horizon tasks with stable tool use across 200–300 sequential calls.
+When the context fills up, K2.5 fades out earlier tool outputs to stay within the limit.

-K2.5 also performs well on Fiction.LiveBench—a benchmark testing genuine narrative comprehension rather than simple retrieval.
-Unlike "needle in a haystack" tests, it evaluates theory of mind, event chronology, and implicit inferences across long stories.
+K2.5 also performs well on Fiction.LiveBench — a benchmark that tests real narrative comprehension, not just simple retrieval.
+Unlike 'Needle in a Haystack' tests, it evaluates theory of mind, event chronology, and implicit inferences across long stories.

 | Model | 0 | 1k | 4k | 8k | 16k | 32k | 60k | 120k | 192k |